simonerom/iotex-docs/pylon/get-started.md

 # Getting Started

-OneFx is a full-stack framework for building web apps.
-Here are the features you’ll find in Onefx.js:
+Pylon is a full-stack starter for building IoTeX Dapps.
+Here are the features you’ll find in Pylon:

+- Out-of-box integration with IoTeX antenna SDK and ioPay wallet
 - Server-side rendering and universal rendering with React and Redux
 - Apollo GraphQL (docs + playground), ES2017, TypeScript, TSX support out of the box
 - Server-side development via Koa.js